Miyoshi Nagayoshi: Conflict against Harumoto and the Shogun

-In February of the following year, 1549, Nagayoshi beat the alliance of Hosokawa Harumoto, Miyoshi Masakatsu, and the Rokkaku clan, forcing them to retreat.
+In February 1549, Nagayoshi defeated the alliance of Hosokawa Harumoto, Miyoshi Masakatsu, and the Rokkaku clan, forcing them to retreat.
 Harumoto fled to Sakamoto in Omi Province with Ashikaga Yoshiharu and Yoshiteru.
-Nagayoshi supported Hosokawa Ujitsuna as his lord in place of Harumoto, and entered Kyoto on July 9.
-Six days later, on the 15th, he left Ujitsuna behind and returned to Settsu, where Itami Chikaoki, a supporter of Harumoto, was holed up.
+Nagayoshi supported Hosokawa Ujitsuna instead of Harumoto, and entered Kyoto on July 9.
+Six days later, on the 15th, he left Ujitsuna behind and returned to Settsu, where one of Harumoto's supporters, Itami Chikaoki, was.
 On June 24, Nagayoshi defeated Masanaga at the Battle of Eguchi in Settsu.
-This put Harumoto, who supported Masanaga, in a bad position, and on the 28th of the same month, Ashikaga Yoshiteru and Yoshiharu, accompanied by Harumoto, escaped from Kyoto along with Konoe Tanei and Kuga Harumichi, and sought refuge in Omi Sakamoto, relying on Rokkaku Sadayori.
-Six days later, on the 15th, Nagayoshi left Ujitsuna behind and returned to Settsu, where Harumoto's supporter Itami Chikaoki was holed up.
+This put Harumoto, who supported Masanaga, in a bad position, and Ashikaga Yoshiteru and Yoshiharu, accompanied by Harumoto, escaped from Kyoto along with Konoe Tanei and Kuga Harumichi on the 28th, seeking refuge in Omi Sakamoto, relying on Rokkaku Sadayori.
+On the 15th, Nagayoshi left Ujitsuna behind and returned to Settsu, where Itami Chikaoki was staying.

-In March of the 19th year of Tenbun (1550), Nagayoshi captured the castle with the help of Yusa Naganori, and pacified Settsu Province.
-In November 21, Nagayoshi started to led his army besiege the Nagao castle which held by loyalists of Ashikaga Yoshiteru.
-The conflict was progressing from small scale urban warfare.
-In late December, Nagayoshi finally subdued the Nagao castle, which was the last stronghold of the forces of Yoshiteru.
-This effectively led to the collapse of the Hosokawa government, and the birth of the "Miyoshi clan government".
+In March 1550, he captured the castle with the help of Yusa Naganori, and pacified Settsu Province.
+On November 21, Nagayoshi besieged Nagao Castle which was held by loyalists of Ashikaga Yoshiteru.
+The conflict progressed to small scale urban warfare.
+In late December, Nagayoshi finally took the castle, which was the last stronghold of the forces of Yoshiteru.
+This effectively led to the collapse of the Hosokawa government, and the creation of the "Miyoshi clan government".

 Miyoshi clan domination

 In March 1551, Nagayoshi faced two failed assassination attempts, planned by Yoshiteru.
 Later, On the night of March 7, Nagayoshi invited Ise Sadayoshi to the Kisshoin camp for a drinking party, and an arson incident occurred in attempt to harm Nagayoshi.
 On the 14th day of the same month, Nagayoshi was invited to the Ise residence and was attacked by a shogunate official, Shinji Kenko, and injured.
-The next morning, Miyoshi Masakatsu and Kozai Motonari, both of Harumoto's side, set fire to the Higashiyama area.
-On May 5, Nagayoshi's ally and his wife's adoptive father, Yusa Naganori, was assassinated by the Jishu monk Shuami, to whom he had revered.
-On July 14, Nagayoshi sent a large army of 40,000 soldiers gathered from Settsu, Awa, Izumi and other provinces under the command of Matsunaga Hisahide and his brother, Matsunaga Nagayori, to engage the army of Hosokawa Harumoto in the battle Shokoku-ji Temple in Kamigyo Ward, Kyoto City, Kyoto Prefecture.
-Hisahide and Nagayori surrounded Shokoku-ji Temple with a large army of 40,000 men.
-After fighting that lasted until dawn in July 15, the Shokoku-ji Temple was set ablaze.
-As a result of this battle, Yoshiteru and Harumoto were unable to return to Kyoto by force, and Rokkaku Sadayori, who supported them, began peace negotiations.
+The next morning, Miyoshi Masakatsu and Kozai Motonari, both working for Harumoto, set fire to the Higashiyama area.
+On May 5, Nagayoshi's ally and his wife's adoptive father, Yusa Naganori, was assassinated by the Jishu monk Shuami, who he revered.
+On July 14, Nagayoshi sent a large army of 40,000 soldiers gathered from Settsu, Awa, Izumi and other provinces under the command of Matsunaga Hisahide and his brother, Matsunaga Nagayori, to engage the army of Hosokawa Harumoto in the battle of Shokoku-ji Temple in Kamigyo Ward, Kyoto.
+After intense fighting that lasted until dawn of July 15, the Shokoku-ji Temple was set ablaze.
+As a result of this battle, Yoshiteru and Harumoto were unable to force their way into Kyoto, and Rokkaku Sadayori, who supported them, began peace negotiations.